vitalets/babel-plugin-runtyper/README.md

 ![Strict compare warning example](https://cloud.githubusercontent.com/assets/1473072/24467786/8b531758-14be-11e7-80da-32de20e04d38.png)

-or you can configure it to throw errors:
+or you can configure to throw errors:

 ![Strict compare error example](https://cloud.githubusercontent.com/assets/1473072/24371480/926108e8-1333-11e7-8e17-0223ed0c21ad.png)

 ## How it works
 Runtyper wraps all type-important operations into function.
-When line executed, function checks argument types and returns original result.
+When line is executed, function checks the argument types first and only then returns the result.
 For example, before:
 ```js
 if (x === y) { ... }